Economic impact of the COVID-19 pandemic in India: Supply chains and logistics

 Following the lockdown, certain essential supply chains broke down.
 Britannia Industries, supporting the lockdown, urged the government to ensure inter-state movement of the raw material for the food processing industry was not hampered.
 The managing director of Britannia stated that "if even one link in the supply chain is broken, the country could run out of stocks of packaged food in the next 7–10 days."
 Although inter-state travel has been banned, it doesn't apply to essentials, and in places like Maharashtra the state police are yet to streamline the process, disrupting supply chains.
 Vidya Krishnan writes in The Atlantic that due to the lockdown even movement of medical goods were affected.

+The cashew export market was devastated, leading to bankruptcy, and in one case, suicide of a business owner in Nallila, Kerala.

 On 29 March the government allowed the movement of all essential as well as non-essential goods across the country during the lockdown.
 The milk and newspaper supply chains are also allowed to function.